swisscodemonkeys/appbrain-sdk/README.md

   * Better performing interstitials
   * More accurate identification of users who are likely to install promoted apps
   * Better handling of problems caused by devices with buggy Android OS versions

-V11.10 (October 1st, 2015):

-  * Reduction of promotions for apps that are not available to the current user
-  * Fixes to be able to compile with targetSdkVersion=23
-  * Transparent offerwall for better integration within the publisher app

-V11.02 (July 21st, 2015):

-  * Pop-over interstitials that keep the user engaged with your app.
-You can set your own border color.
-[Documentation](https://www.appbrain.com/info/help/sdk/interstitial.html#custom-interstitial-border)
-  * Add native ads in Recycler Views.
-[Documentation](https://www.appbrain.com/info/help/sdk/listviews.html)
-  * Fixed a potential issue with Unity integration.
-  * Fix an issue with the webview in-app alert.
-  * V11.02 fixes a proguard issue regarding the RecyclerView ads.

-V10.51 (March 23th, 2015):

-  * Fixed measuring bug when AppBrainBanner is a child of a RelativeLayout